5 Best Costa Rica Rainforest Destinations

 This National Park is located on the Southern Caribbean Coast of Costa Rica and acts a shield to the coral reefs and lowland tropical rainforest behind them.
 With a trail running behind the beach alongside the seashore, it offers a perfect experience for hiking, wildlife exploration and views.

 Book A Hotel In Costa Rica

 There’s definitely a lot to see and experience in Costa Rica!
 In order to get the full benefit of your time in the area, The Jungle Vista Inn seeks to offer its guests the opportunity to seamlessly experience Costa Rica’s pristine nature with all the comforts and amenities of a true home-away-from-home.
 Our hotel is conveniently located off Manuel Antonio’s main road, making it an ideal hotel getaway for guests seeking to discover the famous destinations of Manuel Antonio, from the town’s paradise beaches to the world-renowned Manuel Antonio National Park , to the delicious restaurants and breathtaking adventures.
-Just visit https://www.junglevistainn.com/ to reach us.
+Just contact us here https://www.junglevistainn.com/contact-us/ to reach us.